 - Control of Pollution (Amendment) Act, 1989 Regulates the Registration system for carriers of waste. - Environmental Protection Act, 1990 Controls and regulates on complete life cycle of waste from production to final disposal.
 Acts as enabling Act for other Env Regs. - Environmental Protection (Duty of Care) Regulations, 1991 and Statutory Code of Practice on Duty of Care.
 Introduced Waste Duty of Care, which states that all reasonable steps must be taken to keep waste safe.
 If waste is given to a third party, it must be checked that they are authorised to take it and are authorised to transport, recycle or dispose of it safely.
-(Not applicable to waste from the home but does include household waste from commercial or industrial premises.)
+(Not applicable to waste from the home but does include household waste - Waste Management Licensing Regulations, 1994 (amended 1995 and 1996) Defined Directive Waste and introduced a new licensing system for waste treatment and waste disposal operators. - Special Waste Regulations, 2006 from commercial or industrial premises.)